smjeffery22/lighthouse-web-notes/Week-3-Notes.md

 ```

 * `res.render`
-  * When 'template + variables' are specified in 'res.render', the variables are intepreted into the template
+  * When 'template + variables' are specified in 'res.render', the variables are interpreted into the template
     * The template returns html, which is then sent to the browser
       * Call this server side rendering
         * Took a template and rendered out a string of html from it
   * EJS automatically knows to look inside the 'views' directory for any template files (.ejs)
-* When sending variabls to an EJS template, they need to be inside an object
+* When sending variables to an EJS template, they need to be inside an object
   * `res.render('urls_index', templateVars);'
-    * passing templateVars to the templated called 'urls.index.ejs' file
+    * passing templateVars to the template called 'urls.index.ejs' file
     * Values stored in the templateVars object can be displayed in' urls.index.ejs' file
       * `<%= %>` syntax: to show the result of a code on the page (i.e. value of object)
       * `<% %>` syntax: to run code without displaying on the page (i.e. conditionals, loops)